octopus-network/octopus-appchain-anchor/README.md

 #### Unbond validator

 A registered `validator` can unbond himself/herself from corresponding appchain.
-At this case, this contract should:

-* Remove the `validator` from the `validator set` of next `era` of corresponding appchain and move it to `unbonded validator set`.
-The lock period of the unbonded stake will start from the start time of next `era` and last for the duration of `unlock_period_of_validator_deposit` of `protocol settings`, before the validator can withdraw the unbonded stake.
-* Remove all delegators of the `validator` from the `validator set` of next `era` of corresponding appchain.
-The lock period of the decreased delegation will start from the start time of next `era` and last for the duration of `unlock_period_of_delegator_deposit` of `protocol settings`, before the delegator can withdraw the unbonded delegation.
+The contract will mark this `validator` as `unbonding`, and apply this action while generating validator set for the next era.

 #### Unbond delegator